Bre A. Domescik

 the person I want to become;

-I sit solemnly with
+this Spring I sit solemnly with

 the person I no longer am,